jjlim7/Web-Classification/README.md

 ## Machine Learning Pipeline

 This is an overview of a typical machine learning pipeline.
-To prepare my data for model training, I will be cleaning the text and perform text preprocessing.
+To prepare my data for model training, data cleaning and text preprocessing will be performed to optimize my dataset.
+The features will then be extracted through an information retrieval technique known as Term Frequency-Inverse Document Frequency (TF-IDF).
+Lastly, machine learning algorithms such as naive bayes and support vector machines will be applied on the features extracted to perform predictions.

 ![](machine-learning-pipeline.png)

 ## Data Exploration
+The following shows a class distribution of the dataset.
+As seen in the graph, classes such as 'Trial', 'Tms', 'Prostitution' are relatively low compared to others.
+This may result in biases in our machine learning model.
+Hence, it is suggested that more data are to be collected for such classes.

 ![](class-distribution.png)

 ## Data Cleaning